specialteam/InstagramTools/README.md

-# Instagram Tools
+# Python Tools
-A Collection of Instagram Tools written using Python.
-[Register Accounts, Swap Username, Turbo etc]
+A Collection of Tools developed in Python.

+### SteamCreator
+Give it a file of usernames and will check availability

 ### GrammarKit
 Collection of all tools in one toolkit